 - Well-managed, women-only treatment environments offer a safer, more supportive community that helps to encourage self-acceptance, shame reduction, and meaningful, healing relationships.

 Our Substance Abuse and Intimacy Disorders Program utilizes a multidimensional treatment approach that combines shame resilience counseling and an integrated focus on healing past trauma, intimacy and relationship wounds, while following the best practices of evidence-based substance abuse treatment.

-Our program integrates concepts from the highly successful SAID Program for men at Promises Malibu, the Center for Relationship and Sexual Recovery at The Ranch and The Sexual Recovery Institute in Los Angeles.
+Our program integrates concepts from the highly successful SAID Program for men at Promises Malibu, the Center for Relationship and Sexual Recovery at The Ranch.
 These programs were designed and are overseen by internationally renowned addictions expert and author Robert Weiss, LCSW, CSAT-S.

 After learning about your personal history and life challenges, our therapy team will work with you to create an individualized treatment plan that draws from the following options: